Since 2017

 Instructions

-1. In a deep mixing bowl, break the 3 eggs and add the sugar – there's no need to separate whites and yolks.
+1. In a deep mixing bowl, break the 3 eggs and add the sugar.
+There's no need to separate the whites from the yolks in advance.
 Beat with a mixer until the mass turns a light shade.
-It's ready when dripping batter leaves a raised trail on the surface.
+You can tell it's ready by the raised trail left by the egg-and-sugar mass as it drips from the beater.

 Step 1

-2. Gradually add the flour with the baking powder to the whipped mixture, folding from the bottom up to preserve the foam.
+2. Gradually add the flour, combined with the baking powder, to the whipped mixture.
+Fold the batter from the bottom up to keep the egg foam from settling prematurely.

 Step 2

 3. Line the bottom of the mold with parchment and pour in the batter.
-Rotate the mold a few times so the sponge is even.
-Bake in a hot oven at 180 °C for 30-40 minutes, checking with a toothpick.
-Cool it slightly in the mold, release it from the ring and transfer to a rack to cool completely.
+You can rotate the mold a few times so the sponge turns out even.
+Place it in a hot oven at 180 °C for 30-40 minutes.
+Check for doneness with a toothpick – if it comes out dry, the layer is ready.
+Cool the sponge slightly right in the mold, then release it and transfer it to a rack to cool completely.

 Step 3

-4. To save time, prepare the custard.
-Combine the starch with half the sugar (if you have no corn starch, use potato starch or flour).
-In a separate bowl, lightly beat the egg, add the sugar and starch and whisk together.
+4. To save time, I move straight on to the custard.
+Combine the starch with half of all the sugar.
+If you have no corn starch, potato starch or plain flour will do.
+In another bowl, lightly beat the egg and add the sugar with the starch, whisking together.
 If it's too thick, add a little cold milk from the total amount.

 Step 4

-5. Pour all the milk into a saucepan and add the remaining sugar, the vanilla sugar and the salt.
-Put it on the stove and bring to a boil, making sure the crystals dissolve.
+5. Pour all the milk into a saucepan and add the remaining plain sugar, the vanilla sugar and the salt.
+Put it on the stove and wait for it to come to a boil, making sure the sugar crystals dissolve.

 Step 5

-6. Gradually pour part of the hot milk into the whipped egg mixture, stirring continuously.
-Then, stirring vigorously, pour the remaining hot milk into the egg mixture and put it on the heat.
+6. In a thin stream, pour part of the hot milk into the whipped egg mixture, stirring constantly.
+Then, stirring the remaining hot milk vigorously, pour the egg mixture back into it and put it on the heat.

 Step 6

-7. Cook the custard over low heat, stirring continuously with a whisk, until it thickens.
-Once it sets, boil for 1 more minute so the starch cooks properly.
+7. Cook the custard over low heat until it thickens, stirring constantly with a whisk.
+Once the custard has slightly "set", cook it for 1 more minute – so the starch cooks through and doesn't spoil the taste.
 Add 50 g of butter to the hot custard, let it melt and stir it in.
-Transfer to a container, cover with plastic wrap touching the surface and leave to cool completely.
+Transfer the custard to a container, cover it with plastic wrap in tight contact and leave it to cool completely.

 Step 7